experiment-games/experiment-source/README.md

     creategameprojects.bat
     ```

+2. Copy the `.env.example` file to `.env`.

+    ```bash
+    cp .env.example .env
+    ```

+3. Fill the `.env` file with the described values

+4. Next run the `setupprojects.sh` script to modify the Visual Studio project files and solution.

+    ```bash
+    ./setupprojects.sh
+    ```

+    _This sets up debugging and enforces the correct dependencies of the client & server projects._

-2. Open the created `experiment.sln` solution in Visual Studio 2022 (or newer).
+5. Open the created `experiment.sln` solution in Visual Studio 2022 (or newer).

     > [!WARNING]
     > Despite building in Visual Studio 2022, the Source SDK 2013 solution requires Visual Studio 2013 to be installed.

-3. Build the solution in `Release` mode.
+6. Build the solution in `Release` mode.

-4. After the build is complete make a symlink from the `game/experiment` directory to your `steamapps/sourcemods` directory.
+7. After the build is complete make a symlink from the `game/experiment` directory to your `steamapps/sourcemods` directory.
 E.g:

     ```bash
     mklink /J "C:\Program Files (x86)\Steam\steamapps\sourcemods\experiment" "<path to this repo>\game\experiment"
     ```

-5. To setup the game mod directory, run:
+8. To setup the game mod directory, run:

     ```bash
     ./tools/setup-game.sh
     ```

+## Documentation

+We build and present the Experiment Developer Documentation using [mkdocs-material](https://squidfunk.github.io/mkdocs-material/).

+### Requirements

+- Python 3.8 or newer

+### Installation

+1. Install the required Python packages.

+    ```bash
+    pip install -r requirements.txt
+    ```

+2. Start the development server.

+    ```bash
+    mkdocs serve
+    ```

+3. Open the documentation in your browser @ [http://localhost:8000/experiment-source/]

 ## Extras